gokyle/webshell/README.md

 ### Introduction

 `webshell` is a simple framework for quickly getting started with new webapps in Go.
-It loads all of its configuration from environment variables, and can be configured for TLS or insecure operation.
+By default, it loads all of its configuration from environment variables, and can be configured for TLS or insecure peration.

 ```go
 // example/example.go: very quick example program